 Another key piece in the process is having the objective clearly in mind.
-The reasons for adding the program, as we've discussed, and the goals for the program.
-These may change over time, but having some goals to start with can help keep the initiative on track.
+The reasons for adding the program, as we’ve discussed, and the goals for the program.
+These may change over time, but having some goals to start with will keep the initiative on track.
 As these goals are set, check in over time.
 Are goals being met?
-These could be goals like improving school culture, seeing an improvement in achievement for students who are struggling academically or emotionally, to give a few examples.
-Goal setting can be especially meaningful and successful if a school is working as a PLC (professional learning community).
-This will help teachers and adminstrators unitedly track the progess of the school's flex time implementation, the impact it's having on students, and help everyone to keep going when problems arise.
+These could be goals like improving school culture, and seeing an improvement in achievement for students who are struggling academically or emotionally, to give a few examples.
+Goal setting is especially meaningful and successful if a school is working as a PLC (professional learning community).
+This will help teachers and administrators unitedly track the progress of the school’s flex time implementation, the impact it’s having on students, and help everyone to keep going when problems arise.
 There will be goals to focus on!

 A Culture of Endorsement

 As we discussed earlier, it’s important that staff are on board.
 If a decision is made to create a flex block, perhaps using that time for extra help sessions, special courses for enrichment opportunities, class extensions, remediation/intervention etc., it will require staff to be truly invested.
 When a new program is introduced by administration with the expectation that staff will simply comply, it will be difficult for the program to succeed.

 Teachers especially will want to know how this will impact them and their current workload.
 So it’s important for them to want this change to take place, to understand its value and how it will positively impact students, and their own teaching practice.
 If flex time is truly something that teachers and staff want, If they are invested in student learning and invested in flex time as a solution, implementation will go much smoother.
 On the flip side, if a teacher introduces this idea, it will be important for them to understand it and be convinced of its value in order for other staff members and Administration to want to buy into it as well.